7 Steps to Learn from Mistakes and Grow as a Person

 Creating a plan may involve finding an accountability partner or using an app to track your habits – but no matter what, it has to be an effective way to hold yourself responsible.

 Action Item: Create an ‘if-then’ plan to set yourself up for success.
 Think of all the ways your plan could go wrong, and work out how you would handle each in advance.
-That way you will be confident your plan will work.
+That way, you will be confident your plan will work.

 6. Make it Difficult to Mess Up

-This is obviously a mistake if you’re trying to become a runner.
+This is a mistake if you’re trying to become a runner.
 You have to stop making excuses if you want to see results.

 But don’t depend solely on your willpower to prevent you from taking shortcuts or succumbing to instant gratification.
 Instead, increase your chances of success by making it difficult to make a mistake.